rongali-naidu/decluttering-data-architectures/README.md

 # Decluttering Data Architectures: Traditional, Modern and Design Patterns
 Ever felt too much data architecture jargon?
-This book is WORK IN PROGRESS and is an attempt to consolidate them , understand them at high level along with my take on these Architectures.
+This book is WORK IN PROGRESS and is an attempt to consolidate them , understand them at high level.

 ## Table of Contents